 Child-size furniture is easy for children to move around.
 If a child wants to move his chair to the side of the table that is facing the window, for example, he can easily do this himself.

-Also, this small furniture is light weight and easy to bump into and knock over.
+Also, this small piece of furniture is lightweight and easy to bump into and knock over.
 These small chairs and tables weight make noise when they are accidentally moved.

 While these things seem like disadvantages, they actually good things!
 They help children develop control over their movements and gain better proprioception (perception of the position of their bodies relative to the space they occupy).